ep2p/kademlia-api/README.md

 [![](https://img.shields.io/badge/youtube-Kademlia%20Overview%202-FFF?style=for-the-badge&logo=youtube&logoColor=red)](https://www.youtube.com/watch?v=86tsT0g43iQ)

-In this video we see some code example in Java for Kademlia API using an abstract library written by EP2P.
+In this video we see some code example in Java for Kademlia API using an abstract library written by EP2P. **(The code used in this video is out dated)**